TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-monitoring-xevents-profiler.md

   - Some Windows-specific targets for Extended Events (XEvents) aren't supported:
     - The etw_classic_sync target isn't supported.
 Store .xel files in Azure Blob storage.
 See [etw_classic_sync target](https://docs.microsoft.com/sql/relational-databases/extended-events/targets-for-extended-events-in-sql-server#etw_classic_sync_target-target).
     - The event_file target isn't supported.
 Store .xel files in Azure Blob storage.
 See [event_file target](https://docs.microsoft.com/sql/relational-databases/extended-events/targets-for-extended-events-in-sql-server#event_file-target).
-  - Some Transact-SQL code examples written for SQL Server on-premises need small changes to run on Azure SQL Database service in the Cloud.
+  - Some Transact-SQL code examples written for SQL Server on-premises need small changes to run on Azure SQL Database service in the cloud:
     - **server_**   -   prefix for on-premises (Ex.: server_event_session_actions)
     - **database_**   -   prefix for Azure SQL Database (Ex.: database_event_session_actions)
 - **SQL Profiler**
   - SQL Trace and SQL Server Profiler are deprecated. **Use Extended Events instead**.
-  - Azure SQL Database is not supported by SQL Server profiler, Managed Instance is supported.
+  - Azure SQL Database is not supported by SQL Server profiler.
+Managed Instance is supported.
-  - SQL Profiler doesn’t capture all events and data Extended Events capture.
+  - SQL Profiler doesn’t capture all events and data that Extended Events captures.

 ### **My session has stopped**
-- To be sure that after SQL service restart your Extended Event also starts, create or change your session with the following command:
+- To ensure that after SQL service restarts, your Extended Event also starts, create or change your session:
 `CREATE EVENT SESSION [<xevent_name>] ON SERVER WITH (STARTUP_STATE=ON)`

 ### **Can’t save Extended Events session data capture into a file**
 - To save the captured data into a Azure Storage blob, follow [these steps](https://techcommunity.microsoft.com/t5/azure-database-support-blog/extended-events-capture-step-by-step-walkthrough/ba-p/369013)

 ### **Permissions to run SQL Profiler**
-- The user must have ALTER TRACE permissions.
-Use this command:
+- The user must have ALTER TRACE permissions:
 `GRANT ALTER TRACE TO [username]`

 ### **Performance impact when using SQL Profiler**